dennisinteractive/drupal-project/README.md

 #### Chrome

-Set the following build property in your `build.properties` file:
+Set the following build property in your `behat.yml.dist` file:

 ```
 # The browser to use for testing, either 'firefox' or 'chrome'.